sdiazlor/sdiazlor/README.md

 ✨ I entered the NLP field out of curiosity and interest and soon realized it was where I belonged.

-💻 I've worked on data-centric projects, highlighting the importance of getting and using high-quality real or synthetic data to get more performant models.
+💻 I've worked on:

+  - Data-centric projects, highlighting the importance of getting and using high-quality real or synthetic data to get more performant models.
+  - Educational projects, helping the community to understand how AI concepts work with tutorials, blogs and courses.

 💡 I'm interested in Data Preprocessing, Machine Learning, LLM Evaluation, AI Efficiency and Prompt Engineering.
 Also some of 🐕🎮💪💻.